AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/c-report-types/report-path-fallout.md

 ---
 # Path and path fallout reports in Report Builder

-Describes how report builder supports pathing and fallout reports and how the implementation differs from Reports & Analytics.
+Describes how Report Builder supports pathing and fallout reports and how the implementation differs from Reports & Analytics.

 |Path Report Name in Reports & Analytics (Paths >  dimension >)  | Supported in Report Builder? |
 |--- |--- |